Field Leader and Logistic Specialist

-Jack Orr joined the Department of Fisheries and Oceans in 1981, as a marine mammal management technician in the Central Arctic Region.
+Jack Orr joined the Department of Fisheries and Oceans in 1981, as a marine mammal management technician in the Central and Arctic Region.
 As part of his work, he conducted stock assessment research on beluga, narwhal and walrus.
-He has been a research technician in the stock assessment section of Arctic Research Division since 2000.
+He has been a marine mammal research technician in Arctic Research Division since 2000.

 Jack Orr has worked with many likeminded individuals, such as Inuit Resource Users, Researcher Scientists, Veterinarians, Biologist, Students and many other talented individuals.
-Over the last 35 years his work has focused largely on population assessment of Canadian Arctic odontocete cetaceans (belugas and narwhals), including hunter kill biological sampling, population census surveys and studies of movement and habitat use patterns using satellite tracking and time-depth recording.
-For the past 20 years Jack has been developing and perfecting field techniques related to the capture, handling and tagging of belugas and narwhals from eastern Russia to Svalbard.
+Over the last 35 years his work has focused largely on population assessment of Arctic cetaceans (belugas and narwhals), including hunter kill biological sampling, population census surveys and studies of movement and habitat use patterns using satellite tracking and time-depth recording.
+For the past 30 years Jack has been developing and perfecting field techniques related to the capture, handling and tagging of belugas and narwhals from eastern Russia to Svalbard.

 Research and/or project statements

-- Movements and Spatial Use of Arctic Odontocetes
+- Movements and Spatial Use of Arctic whales

 Education and awards

 (Lethbridge Community College)

 Research Technician, involved in stock assessment of beluga, narwhal populations.
 Research also on habitat use of same species.